UMAprotocol/UMIPs/UMIPs/ethbtc-funding-rate.md

 - Quote currency: None.
 This is a percentage.
 - Tracked Synthetic Collateral Currency: USDC
 - Scaling Decimals: 18
-- Rounding: Round to nearest 8 decimal places (ninth decimal place digit >= 5 rounds up and < 5 rounds down)
+- Rounding: Round to nearest 18 decimal places (19th decimal place digit >= 5 rounds up and < 5 rounds down)
 - Synthetic Name: To be added
 - Synthetic Address: To be added
 - AMM Pool Address: To be added